ruangroc/LabelFlicks-desktop/README.md

 ## How to build and run

 Setting up the first time: `npm install`

-Apparently didn't get all the dependencies, also had to run: `npm install electron` and `npm install --save-dev electron-builder` and `npm install --save-dev cross-env` and `npm install --save-dev concurrently`
+* Apparently didn't get all the dependencies the first time, also had to run: `npm install electron` and `npm install --save-dev electron-builder` and `npm install --save-dev cross-env` and `npm install --save-dev concurrently`

+* package.json should have everything now though

 Build the Svelte stuff: `npm run build`